 - 1. Ensure that your network cable is properly connected to the RJ45 connection on the projector's connection panel.
 There are two RJ45 ports one is for the network and one is for projector 2, ensure that you have the network cable plugged into the correct one. - Ensure that the LAN warning light on the projector is green.
-To activate the projector's network features, use the "vgaoutnetenable=on" RS-232 command (see Projector programming commands on page 55) or enable the Network and VGA Out setting (see Adjusting projector settings on page 12).
-The network features on the projector don't work until you complete one of these tasks.

-- 3. Press the Menu button and then select the Network Settings menu to check the IP address.
-See Adjusting projector settings on page 12 for a description of the IP address field.
+To activate the projector's network features, use the "vgaoutnetenable=on" RS-232 command (see Projector programming commands on page 66) or enable the Network and VGA Out setting (see Adjusting projector settings on page 14).
+The network features on the projector don't work until you complete one of these tasks. - To ensure that the network function is enabled, press the Menu button and then select theNetwork Settings menu to check the IP address.
+See Adjusting projector settings on page 14 for a description of the IP address field.
 Enter this IP address into your browser or SNMP agent. - 4.
 If you still don't have network access, contact your network administrator.
 If your administrator is unable to resolve the issue, contact your authorised SMART reseller.